GarySimons/One-Milestone-Project/README.md

 ## UX

+The Navigation bar is always visible when you are on the site, allowing for easy navigation to any part, no matter where you first land.

+The home button and logo will take you right back to the landing page where you can get your bearings and start your journey.

+The home page has a clear button to direct the user straight to the shopping section if they wish.
+Once there, there are beautiful flower images to entice which are clickable to show more detal and give options on price and a 'Buy Now' button.

+The About Us page shows off the owners and their beliefs and services.
+This builds them up as real people you feel you know about and builds a connection.

+The Contact Us box gives the address and contact details, as well as a detailed map of where they can be found.

+In the footer, there are links to all their social media, so you can connect with them more.

 ### User Story
 As a customer, I want to be able to buy some flowers simply and quickly.